Linking nature’s therapy and mental wellness through design

 Our partnership with National Trust

 JUMP has partnered with National Trust for many years, particularly on projects related to the North East of England, which is how JUMP came to be involved in this pilot project.
-We were delighted to strengthen the partnership further with this interesting design task to help promote the Sky Garden Challenge.
-National Trust approached JUMP with a clear vision and a requirement for a range of design materials, including print and digital designs.
+We were delighted to strengthen the partnership further with this interesting design task to help promote the Sky Gardening Challenge.
+National Trust approached JUMP with a clear vision paired with a requirement for a range of design materials, including print and digital designs.

 Bringing gardening to city life

 The brief stated there was a mission within the design to highlight the competition participants’ journey as they brought nature into their city-situated outdoor spaces.
 The design materials for the project also needed to convey the personal touch of participants’ individual stories and anecdotes.
-This would help to enhance engagement and allow individuals to see themselves in the materials, and be encouraged to participate.
+This would help to enhance engagement and allow individuals to see themselves in the materials, encouraging them to participate.

 Collaboration was key